wallygauze/data-police-shootings/Wally_Gauze_Project/README.md

 ---

 This folder contains my (Wally Gauze) own research on the US police shootings, mainly based on this dataset from the Washington Post.
-This was started as my capstone project for the Data Science Immersive course of General Assembly, and prolonged afterwards.
+This was started as my capstone project for the Data Science Immersive course of General Assembly.
 I include the version of the report as per the end of the course.

 ---